dterceroparker/pet-healthfetch-front-end/README.md

 ### `Icebox Items`

-- [x] AAU, I should be able to add multiple photos to visitCard component.
+- [x] AAU, I should be able to add multiple photos to visit card component.
-- [x] AAU, I should be able to communicate directly with vet and admin.
+- [x] AAU, I should be able to communicate directly with the vet and admin.
-- [x] AAU, I should be able to communicate with pet owners re. pet health elixir/cures.
+- [x] AAU, I should be able to communicate with pet owners regarding pet health elixir/cures.

 ---